Artist

 Editorial context

-• Diamonds and Umbrella remain the clearest catalog anchors for the page.
+• Diamonds and Umbrella are the main tracked anchors for the page.

 • Pop / R&B catalog streaming supports recurring long-tail demand.